 How do I protect my plants?

 Chlorine is great at killing algae, but will also kill many other plants (including grass) if given the chance.
 This risk can be minimized by softly but thoroughly soaking plants with water before and after chlorine application.
+A very large amount of chlorine (at 1% purity) can be applied to grass or plants wihtout damage if they are rinsed both before and after exposure.

 Disclaimer